wzmli/phyloglmm/journal.md

 ## Mar 5th 2018

+sp:site works, but site:sp doesn't due to the _extra_ transpose problem.
+Let's put it up on the issues and deal with it later after the ms.

 Still working on ms.
 Multiple observation now works for non-interaction random effects.
 Need to figure out how to do interaction random effects.